The Original Rider Waite Tarot Deck Review

 Conclusion:

 In sum, the Rider-Waite tarot deck is a classic that, even without the accompanying book, could be understood by a beginner.
 The Rider-Waite tarot deck’s symbolism is well executed without being too esoteric.
 The Rider-Waite tarot deck’s imagery is familiar and appropriate for divination.
 The Rider-Waite tarot deck’s imagery is modern and timeless.
 The Rider-Waite tarot deck is one of the most widespread tarot decks.
-The Rider-Waite tarot deck isn’t as accurate for new tarot fans as for some other decks.
+The Rider-Waite tarot deck isn’t as accurate for new tarot fans as for other decks.

-You May Also Like:
+You May Also Like the following:

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.